-- Full payment at the time of registration. - Deferred-payment plan.
+- · Full payment at the time of registration. - Deferred-payment plan.
 The college offers a deferred-payment plan for undergradate students who are unable to pay their full tuition balance at registration.
 The deferred-payment plan allows semester students to pay their tuition in three installments: one-third at registration, one-third on or before the end of the fourth week of classes and one-third before the end of the eighth week of classes.
-Students taking eight-week classes may also pay their tuition in three installments: one-third at registration, one-third on or before the second week of classes and one-third on or before the second week of classes and one-third on or before the sixth week of classes.
+Students taking eight-week classes may also pay their tuition in three installments: one-third at registration, one-third on or before the second week of classes and one-third on or before the sixth week of classes.
 The cost of the deferred payment plan is \$30, which is due with the first installment.